 SkyFence can be installed along an existing perimeter fence and creates an electronic ‘wall’ which extends into the sky.
 An operator controlled drone is unable to fly through this wall.

 By using Precise Antenna Technology (PAT), SkyFence eliminates any impact on other electronic devices and only affects the drone in the sky, meaning it is safe to use at airports, prisons, and all other locations.

 SkyFence can be deployed alongside an automatic detection system like our AeroSentry or it can be manually activated by security staff.
 Users have the option of upgrading existing drone detection technology with SkyFence or purchasing a complete system from us.
 The system is scalable meaning that it can be deployed along almost any fence line.

-SkyFence’s most prominent deployment is in Guernsey Prison where 24 panels have been used to produce an active ‘no fly zone’ over the prison estate.
-Inside the prison a drone detection device is used to automatically activate SkyFence when a drone is near.
-While active the drone is unable to fly in the prison’s airspace.
+SkyFence’s most prominent deployment is in Guernsey Prison where Skyfence has been deployed to produce an active ‘no fly zone’ over the prison estate.
+Inside the prison, a drone detection device is used to automatically activate SkyFence when a drone is near.
+While the system is active, the drone is unable to fly in the prison’s airspace.

 SkyFence is used alongside legislation which makes it illegal to fly above or near the prison.
 The States of Guernsey have also amended legislation to allow for signal interference of the drone.